danlark1/miniselect/README.md

-After that it turned out that the problem is much more interesting than it looks like and after reading The Art of Computer Programming from Donald Knuth about minimum comparison sorting and selection algorithms the author decided to look through all nonpopular algorithms and try them out.
+After that it turned out that the problem is much more interesting than it looks like and after reading The Art of Computer Programming from Donald Knuth about minimum comparison sorting and selection algorithms the author decided to look through all non-popular algorithms and try them out.

 The author have not found any decent library for selection algorithms and little research is published in open source, so that they decided to merge all that implementations and compare them with possible merging of different ideas into a decent one algorithm for most needs.
+For a big story of adventures see the author's blog post TODO.

 License
 -------